What is Maine Youth Court?

 4) Build on and build up the strengths of the respondent(youth in trouble)

-Traditionally the process takes about three months.
-We partner with services and supports in the community to allow for tailored agreements which may include substance use education, treatment, mentor-ship, counseling, community service, and more.
+Typically, the process takes about four months.
+We partner with services and supports in the community to allow for tailored agreements which may include substance use education, treatment, mentorship, counseling, community service, and more.

 The successful completion of Youth Court begins to repair the harm with those affected,

-keeps youth in trouble (respondent) out of court, out of the Juvenile Justice System, and increases their positive contribution to the community.
+keeps youth out of the Juvenile Justice System, and increases their positive contribution to the community.

 The Restorative Justice Project (RJP) is the fiscal sponsor of the Maine Youth Court.
 The Restorative Justice Project promotes fundamental change in the justice system and schools.
 There responses to crime and wrongdoing seek renewal and safety for the community, support and healing for victims and accountability and reintegration of the offender.